AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 print(counter.count)
 ```

-It will make the compiler yell you with:
+It will make the compiler yell at you with:

 ```
 Actor-isolated property 'count' can only be referenced from inside the actor